YongHsiangHsieh/Moodvy/README.md

 - **Horizontal Scrolling**: Browse cast and recommendations with styled scrollbars
 - **Material Design**: Clean, modern UI with Material-UI components
 - **Error Handling**: Graceful error messages when data is unavailable
+- **Sorting & Filtering**: Sort movies by title, rating, or release date with genre filters

 ---